 When you want to help your child out of credit card debt, how you offer support is as important as the amount of money you provide.

-Here are some simple tips to formulate a plan to help pay off your child’s credit card debt and to ensure they don’t make the same financial missteps in the future.
+Here are some simple tips to formulate a plan to help pay off your child’s credit card debt and to ensure they don’t make the same or similar financial missteps in the future.

 Get Local Assistance with Food, Utilities and More.

 Hold a family meeting to review what they owe.

 Before you discuss the details about how much financial support you’ll provide to help your child out of credit card debt (or if you’ll provide financial support), you need to know how much they owe, to whom and what the debt costs based on the interest rate.

 Agree on a meeting time where you and your child can review all of their credit card statements.
 Create a list of each credit card they own, the total balance owed, the interest rate, the monthly minimum payment required and the payment due date.
 Calculate the total balance owed so you both know how much debt you need to tackle.

 Pull a copy of their free annual credit report.

 In the National Federation for Credit Counseling’s 2017 Consumer Financial Literacy Survey, 42% of respondents said they had not reviewed their credit report in the last 12 months.
 Yet, an individual’s credit report contains information that impacts their financial present and future, including: